12ian34/rattata/README.md

 - Python
 - the Python packages listed in `requirements.txt`
 - a Twilio account (a trial one comes with enough credit for basic usage) with a twilio phone number, your `auth token` and your `SID`
-- the need to buy a ticket to
+- the need to buy a ticket to a sold out event on Resident Advisor which has the resale queue active

 ### Installation and usage